FloRobart/Documentations/src/doc_creation_entreprise.md

   - L'ARCE est une aide financière qui permet de toucher 60 % des droits restant à l'ARE (allocation de retour à l'emploi) en deux fois.
 Une fois lors de la création de l'entreprise et l'autre fois 6 mois plus tard.
   - Pour bénéficier de l'ARCE, il faut au moins l'une des conditions suivantes :
     - être demandeur d'emploi

+## Licence

+doc_creation_entreprise.md

+Copyright (C) 2024 Floris Robart

+Authors: Floris Robart

+This program is free software; you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation; either version 2.1 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU Lesser General Public License for more details.

+You should have received a copy of the GNU Lesser General Public License along with this program; if not, write to the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston MA 02110-1301, USA.

 ****